Mathématique: Chapter 52

 “Wray,” Jackson said.
 “Camile Wray.
 I’ve been meaning to involve her ever since they moved Ginn from medical.
 She needs the Tau’ri rehab plan.”

 “They did what?”
 Jackson shouted right in his ear.
 “Who did that.
 WHO.
 That’s hazing.
 That’s—that’s worse than hazing.
 How old is she?
 You get a name.
 You get Wray to get you a name.
 This is unacceptable.
 Sam.
 Sam.
-Have you been to Level sixteen?
+Have you been to Level 16?
 To see Ginn?”

-Carter said something that Young couldn’t hear.
-“Sam hasn’t been up there.
-They meet on nineteen.
-Sam doesn’t go to sixteen because—”
+“Sam hasn’t been up there,” Jackson said after a pause.
+“They meet on Level 19.
+Sam doesn’t go to 16 because—”

 “You said it was urgent.”
 Wray smoothed her skirt and crossed her legs at the ankle.

-“I owe him—more than a favor,” Wray said.
+“I owe him more than a favor,” Wray said.

 “Doesn’t everyone?”
 Young asked.